Mom Calms Son's Nerves On First Day Of School With Cute 'Hug Button'

 “He had told me on his first half session he cried because he missed me, so I told him I had a magical power as his mummy and I could share it with him,” Mallett told HuffPost.
 “His little face was a picture of excitement and wonder as I explained to him that if I put a heart on his hand and mine, if he was feeling sad and needed a hug he could press it and I would feel it and press mine back and he’d get a big hug.”

 Mallett even drew an extra heart on Max’s arm that day in case the other one rubbed off.
-The hug button soon cured all of his sadness.
+The hug button, which is similar to the concept of the children’s book The Kissing Hand by Audrey Penn, soon cured all of his sadness.

 “At the end of the day I asked him if he got my hugs and he excitedly said, ‘Yep!
 I pressed mine really hard but I didn’t cry,’” Mallett told HuffPost.
 “And I told him how I had felt a really big squeeze and sent one straight back to him.”

-Note: This story has been updated to acknowledge similarities between Mallett’s idea and a children’s book.